alibaba/bifrostui/packages/bui-core/src/DatePicker/index.en-US.md

 ### Uncontrolled State

-When using the `defaultValue` property, the component is in an uncontrolled state, and the default value is `minDate` if not specified.
+When using the `defaultValue` attribute, the component is in an uncontrolled state.
+If not specified, the default value is `minDate`.

 ```tsx
 import React, { useState } from 'react';